Skip to main content

 Microsoft® Windows PowerShell™

-Minimum Version 5.1.
-Execution Policy cannot be set to Restricted, AllSigned, or RemoteSigned.
+• Execution Policy: Cannot be set to Restricted, AllSigned, or RemoteSigned

 Load Balancing

-We recommend using Source IP persistence with a persistence time of the average shift length (8 hours).
+Recommended: Use Source IP persistence with a persistence time equal to the average shift length (8 hours).

 Web Server and Third Party Software Components

-• Microsoft® .NET Framework 4.8 or later must be manually installed prior to updating to the Capacity Management Suite® solution v2021.12 or later.
+• Microsoft® .NET Framework 4.8 or later (must be manually installed before updating to Capacity Management Suite® solution v2021.12 or later)

 • Microsoft® Web Service Extension 3.0